-Ian Masters has founded 3 games companies, including Plant Pot where he is currently attempting to reimagine the classic card game Solitaire!
-He began his career 21 years ago coding PlayStation racing games and FIFA, but in 2003 he fell in love with “mobile” creating the BAFTA nominated puzzle game “Super Yum Yum”.
+Ian Masters (he/him) has founded 4 games companies, most recently to launch his new game “Flick Solitaire” a loving update to the classic game.
+He began his career 22 years ago coding PlayStation racing games and FIFA, but in 2003 he fell in love with “mobile” creating the BAFTA nominated puzzle game “Super Yum Yum”.
 That provided the chance to work with Sega on Sonic Hedgehog, Sony on LocoRoco and Namco on The X-Factor.
-Experienced in teaching at universities, Ian is now working with the next generation of game developers (ages 8+) with four of his students making the finals of the BAFTA Young Game Designer competition 2018.
+Experienced in teaching at universities, Ian is now working with the next generation of game developers (ages 8+) with his students having reached the finals of the BAFTA Young Game Designer nine times.
+In 2019 he co-founded “Out Making Games”, an organisation for UK based LGTBQ+ games professionals.

 I’ve been to every single Develop in the last 12 years.
 One thing you get here is networking - you will meet the most amazing individuals in the video games industry.